The Commission (Toronto Transit)

 Phew!

-Case Two: Don Collettore
+Case Two: Don Collettore – The Collector

 This happened at the Subway collector’s booth, where you could either pass through the turnstiles using tokens or passes, or via the collector’s booth window if you need to buy tickets or pay in cash.

 A passenger got his turn in the queue to face the honourable Don Collettore and gave the Collector some cash to buy a pass.
 I don’t know what the exact amount was, but let’s say the pass was for 32 dollars.
-He gave Don Collector a $50 bill plus a toonie (a two-dollar coin) so that either one whole $20 or two $10 bills is returned.
+The rider gave Don Collector a $50 bill plus a toonie (a two-dollar coin) so that either one whole $20 or two $10 bills is returned.
 No “rocket” science there, ahem.

 “What is this?
 What is this?
 What is this?”
 The Collector kept repeating out loud, obviously so that his “supervising” fellow-Don Supervisor sitting behind could hear him.

-Indeed, the big huge Don Soprintendente heard it and rose like a majestic monarch and approached his friend Don Collettore, who was now acting as if a gun had just been pointed at his temple by the pass-buyer.
+Indeed, the big huge Don Soprintendente heard it and rose like a majestic monarch and approached his friend Don Collettore, who was now acting as if a gun had just been pointed at his temple by the TTC-rider.

 “Why are you confusing me?
 Can’t you read?
 Learn to read!
 Why are you confusing me?”
 The Collector repeated under extreme duress.